 Full Day Care for Breaks, Intersession and Summer

 Clayton recognizes that working parents need full day programs during school holidays and in-service days.
-Selected locations will be open during the winter, spring, summer breaks and for most school holidays.
+Selected locations will be open during the winter, spring, and summer breaks and for most school holidays.
 Registration and reservation details will be available approximately two months prior to optional full day programs and three months prior to summer programs.
-Reservations and additional fees are required for all families attending full day programs.
+Reservations are required for all families attending full day programs.
 It is important for us to know how many children will be attending so staff can be scheduled accordingly.
 Parents are encouraged, to register early in order to qualify for early bird rates.
 Reservations are on a first-come, first-serve basis.
 When a center is at capacity, parents may be asked to take their child to another location where space is available.
 Children without reservations will be accepted only if space is available.
 Once full day reservations are received, no credit or refunds will be issued for cancellations.
 Fees: Clayton considers a full week of care to be when care is scheduled to be offered at least 3 days within a week.
 If a site is scheduled to be open for three or more days in a week, parents are charged the weekly fee.
 If a site is only scheduled to be open 2 or fewer days within a week, the fee will be billed at the daily rate.
 When children attend school and our program regularly for 3 or more days a week and there are also 1 or 2 full day off holiday or in service days within that week, full day programs will be offered at an additional cost to cover the extra hours of care offered in those days.
 Parents not wishing to attend the full day programs during this week will only be charged the weekly fee.
 The regular full weekly fee will not be charged during full week breaks (fall, winter and spring).

 Field Trips, Transportation, & Swimming